 But a shocking confession throws everything into doubt, and as Kate keeps digging she unearths unfathomable secrets—the kind worth killing for.

-Join us for the Take a Break Book Club at noon on Tuesday, May 27th, to discuss the book, Never Give Up: A Prairie Family’s Story by Tom Brokaw.
+Join us for the Take a Break Book Club at noon on Tuesday, June 24th, to discuss the book, The Berry Pickers by Amanda Peters.
 Stop by the library and pick up a copy.
 For more information please call 872-2927.

 The Library is pleased to announce that we have expanded our databases, be sure to check out NewsBank!